History Files

 More specific occupation zones for the peninsula's regions is also still somewhat open to debate.
 Conditions on the southern side of the Pyrenees were harsh at the time, away from the coastal regions, but older theories which held this as a reason to count against a human presence have now been discounted.

 Iberia experienced the long-lived Azilian culture shortly after that first occupation by modern humans, and then the more highly-regionalised Asturian.
-However, it was the native Bell Beaker horizon which really put it on the archaeological map as far as modern cultural development was concerned.
+However, it was the native Bell Beaker horizon at the start of the Iberian Bronze Age which really put it on the archaeological map as far as modern cultural development was concerned.
 The people of this horizon are the likely ancestors of the pre-Carthaginian tribal peoples of Iberia, especially of the Turdetani, possibly the Iberian tribes such as the Edetani, and possibly also the Aquitani to the north.

 It was also this period which saw the first peopling of the Early Balearic Islands, and which led into the Iberian Iron Age of the first millennium BC.
 This in turn generated the related Castro culture in the north and Tartessian culture in the south.